Linking Process to Outcome: Conditional Reward Modeling for LLM Reasoning: Experiments

 Best-of-N sampling generates $N$ responses for a given question and selects the optimal one using a reward model, evaluating the model’s ability to identify correct samples at the trajectory level.
 Our \method computes $S(T)$ as the trajectory-level score, and we evaluate it on two popular math reasoning datasets: GSM-Plus \citep{li2024gsm} and MATH500 \citep{lightman2023let}.

 \paragraph{\method demonstrates stronger trajectory-level selection in Best-of-N sampling.}

 As shown in Table \ref{tab:BoN}, \method consistently ranks at or near the top across both datasets and model families.
-For example, on MATH500 with Qwen2.5-3B-Instruct, \method reaches 56.6\% at $N$=32, surpassing the strongest baseline by +1.4 and remains ahead across $N$=16, 64, and 128.
+For example, on MATH500 with Qwen2.5-3B-Instruct, \method reaches 56.6\% at $N$=32, surpassing the strongest baseline by +1.4 and remaining ahead across $N$=16, 64, and 128.
 By conditioning each step’s reward on all preceding steps, \method ensures that the trajectory score reflects the coherence of the entire reasoning chain rather than isolated fragments.
 This holistic formulation enables \method to assess logical consistency across steps and more reliably distinguish correct trajectories from superficial ones, leading to stronger trajectory-level selection.
+A more in-depth analysis of the performance characteristics of BoN is provided in Appendix~\ref{appendix:BoN_analysis}.

 \paragraph{\method shows superior cross-sample comparability.} Best-of-N evaluation focuses on the model’s ability to identify the correct response among $N$ responses for the same question, where our \method already shows clear advantages.
 To move beyond this setting and assess cross-question comparability, we mix all responses from different questions and adopt AUPRC (Area Under the Precision–Recall Curve) as the metric, which measures whether correct responses are concentrated among those with higher rewards.
 A higher AUPRC indicates that when ranking all responses globally by reward score, correct responses are consistently placed toward the top.
 As shown in Figure \ref{fig:BoN_auprc}, our \method outperforms the baselines, validating its superior cross-sample comparability.
 This advantage arises from the consistent probabilistic modeling (see Section~\ref{sec:Model_Training}), which ensures that reward signals carry the same semantic meaning across reasoning trajectories, thereby making them directly comparable across samples.